 If you can’t afford a rehab or are unable to get into one, try an at home program.

 These are inexpensive and can give you tons of information so you aren’t digging through Google searches for hours on end.
-One at home rehab program I know of is the Addiction Free Forever Program
+One at-home program I know of is SMART Recovery.

 Find a 12 step meeting near you

 Once you have successfully gotten past those first couple of days, find a 12 step meeting near you.
 Support and encouragement from others who have been through the process will help you and possibly save you from relapse many times over.

 A note on Detoxing at home: I am no doctor, however I do know that it is possible that you will have vomiting episodes in the first days.
 Get a good quality electrolyte solution and keep in handy.
 Go to the ER if you are vomiting regularly and can’t keep any fluid down.
 Dehydration is no joke and being that your body is already taxed, you could end up in a coma or worse.

 I wish you the very best and hope this will somehow help and/or empower you to quit.
 Getting through detox can be rough, but I promise you that you can do it.
 Quitting meth truly is more an issue of mind-over-matter than anything.